neondatabase/website/content/docs/get-started-with-neon/setting-up-a-project.md

 ![Select project options](/docs/get-started-with-neon/select_project_options.png)

-4. You are presented with the connection details for the project's default database (`neondb`).
-You can copy the connection details now or retrieve them later from the **Connection details** widget on the Neon **Dashboard**.
+4. You are presented with the connection details for your new project.
+You can save the connection details or retrieve them later from the **Connection details** widget on the Neon **Dashboard**.

 ![Connection details dialog](/docs/get-started-with-neon/connection_details_modal.png)